-To initiate these commands, S# is driven LOW and the command code is input on DQ0/DQ4.
-A minimum deselection time of ^tSHSL2 must come between RESET ENABLE and RESET MEMORY or reset is not guaranteed.
+To initiate these commands, S# is driven LOW and the command code is input on DQn.
+A minimum de-selection time of ^tSHSL2 must come between RESET ENABLE and RESET MEMORY or reset is not guaranteed.
 Then, S# must be driven HIGH for the device to enter power-on reset.
-A time of ^tSHSL3 is required before the device can be reselected by driving S# LOW.
+A time of ^tSHSL3 is required before the device can be re-selected by driving S# LOW.

-Table 21: RESET ENABLE and RESET MEMORY Operations
+Table 20: RESET ENABLE and RESET MEMORY Operations

 Operation Name Description/Conditions RESET ENABLE (66h) To reset the device, the RESET ENABLE command must be followed by the RESET MEMORY RESET MEMORY (99h) command.
 When the two commands are executed, the device enters a power-on reset condition.
 It is recommended to exit XIP mode before executing these two commands.
-All volatile lock bits, the volatile configuration register, and the enhanced volatile configuration register are reset to the power-on reset default condition according to nonvolatile configuration register settings.
+All volatile lock bits, the volatile configuration register, the enhanced volatile configuration register, and the extended address register are reset to the power-on reset default condition according to nonvolatile configuration register settings.
 If a reset is initiated while a WRITE, PROGRAM, or ERASE operation is in progress or suspended, the operation is aborted and data may be corrupted.
 Reset is effective after the flag status register bit 7 outputs 1 with at least one byte output.
 A RESET ENABLE command is not accepted during WRITE STATUS REGISTER and WRITE NONVOLATILE CONFIGURATION REGISTER operations.

-Figure 14: RESET ENABLE and RESET MEMORY Command
+Figure 13: RESET ENABLE and RESET MEMORY Command